atmtools/typhon/doc/tutorials/fileset.rst

    def our_writer(data, file_info, mode="w"):
       """Append a text to a file

       Args:
           data: A string with content.
           file_info: A FileInfo object.
           mode: The writing mode. 'w' means overwriting (default) and 'a' means appending.

       Returns:
-           A string with the first line
+          None
       """

       with open(file_info, mode) as file:
           file.write(data)

-   # Let's customize a file handler with our functions
+   # Let's create a file handler with our functions
    our_handler = FileHandler(
        reader=our_reader,
        writer=our_writer,
    )

-   # Let's create a new dataset and pass our file handler
+   # Let's create a new dataset and pass our own file handler
-   our_dataset = Dataset(
+   our_dataset = FileSet(
       path="data/own_dataset/{year}/{doy}/{hour}{minute}{second}.txt",
       handler=our_handler,
    )